Probing pre-BBN era with Scale Invariant FIMP: Freeze-in in the era of Fast Expansion

 Finally, we would like to briefly touch upon some of the physical realizations of faster than usual expansion history of the Universe.
 So far in the analysis we have assumed $T_R\,,n$ to be free parameters without going into the details of the properties of the new species $\varphi$.
 Assuming $\varphi$ to be a real scalar field minimally coupled to gravity~\cite{DEramo:2017ecx, DEramo:2019tit}, we find that the energy density of such a species redshifts as

 where we get

 on comparing with $\rho_\varphi\propto a^{-\left(4+n\right)}$.
 For a positive scalar potential, $\omega\in\left[-1,+1\right]$ that leads to $n\in\left[-4,2\right]$.
 Theories with $n=2$ are quintessence fluids motivated by the accelerated expansion of the Universe~\cite{Caldwell:1997ii, Sahni:1999gb}.
 One possible realization of scalar potential giving rise to this behaviour is $V(\varphi)\sim \exp\left(-\lambda\,\varphi\right)$~\cite{PhysRevD.37.3406, Copeland:1997et, Muromachi:2015nva}.
 For theories with $n>2$ one has to consider scenarios faster than quintessence.
 Example of such theories can be found, for example, in~\cite{Buchbinder:2007ad}, where one assumes the presence of a pre big bang ``ekpyrotic" phase.
 The key ingredient of ekpyrosis is same as that of inflation, namely a scalar field rolling down some self-interaction potential.
 However, the crucial difference being, while inflation requires a flat and positive potential, its ekpyrotic counterpart is steep and negative.
 Other than this version of the non-standard cosmology, there is also the scope for modification of Hubble rate at sub-horizon scales, due to modified gravity theories particularly considering Modified gravity dominated eras during the pre-BBN epoch~\cite{Dunsby:1998hd, Lin:2016gve, Nunes:2018zot,Modak:1999nm, Schelke:2006eg, Catena:2009tm, Dent:2009bv, Leon:2013qh}.
 Formation of cosmological relics in modified gravities with modified Hubble expansion rate were considered in~\cite{Modak:1999nm, Schelke:2006eg, DAmico:2009tep, Catena:2009tm, Dent:2009bv, Leon:2013qh}.
 Particularly, motivated from Randall-Sundrum type II brane cosmology~\cite{Randall:1999vf}, kination models~\cite{Salati:2002md, Pallis:2005hm, Guo:2009nt}, from dark sector additional degrees of freedom in the thermal plasma leading to boost factor~\cite{Catena:2009tm}, and from cosmology with $f(x)=x+\alpha\,x^n$, where $x=R$, ${\cal T}$; $R$ and ${\cal T}$ being the scalar curvature and the scalar torsion, respectively~\cite{Capozziello:2008rq, Capozziello:2015ama, Cai:2015emx, Capozziello:2017bxm} all of which explicitly include non-standard cosmological era prior to BBN.
+In our analysis although we do not consider the questions related to primordial cosmology like inflation or bounce or any spectator however in principle the origin of the scalar field is associated to such primordial era as well, either in the form of a modification of the geometry or as a modification to the matter sector.
+Our analysis and results are presented in terms of the general parametrization we mentioned and the results we get will be applicable to all such scenarios in general.